Roles of a depositary bank and collateral agent within project finance

 • Understanding the assets as well as the form of assets pledged to it

-Should a trigger event or event of default occur and be declared through a notice, the collateral agent will play an active role coordinating with the borrower, required lenders, administrative agent, inter-creditor agent and various other parties, as applicable, to act in order to protect the interests of the secured party.
-It is imperative upon receipt of a notice of default or a trigger event notice that the collateral agent stop taking direction from the borrower, seize control of the company account(s), and monitor any transactions posted against the accounts so the assets are not inappropriately released beyond the control of the collateral agent.
-The collateral agent will work closely with the appropriate parties so the facility remains operational and productive and the interests of the secured party are protected and maintained.
+Should a trigger event or event of default occur and be declared through a notice, the collateral agent will play an active role coordinating with the borrower, required lenders, administrative agent, inter-creditor agent and various other parties, as applicable, to protect the interests of the secured party.
+It is imperative upon receipt of a notice of default or a trigger event notice that the collateral agent stop taking direction from the borrower, seize control of the company account(s), and monitor any transactions posted against the accounts.
+These actions will help safeguard against an inappropriate release of project assets beyond the control of the collateral agent.
+The collateral agent will work closely with the appropriate parties, so the facility remains operational and productive and the interests of the secured party are protected and maintained.
 The collateral agent will receive instructions for cash movement from the administrative agent, inter-creditor agent or required senior lender, as applicable, according to the terms of the governing agreement(s).
-It is clear that at this stage the collateral agent’s role becomes much more significant and having an experienced professional makes a world of difference to the interest of the secured party.
+At this stage the need for a collateral agent who understands its role becomes much more significant.

 The depositary bank and collateral agent combination

-In order to meet the responsibilities of project finance transaction agreement(s), the combination of the depositary bank and collateral agent must have the ability to translate the legal verbiage of the agreement to layman’s terms in order to:
+To meet the responsibilities under project finance transaction agreement(s), the combination of the depositary bank and collateral agent must have the ability to translate the legal verbiage of the agreement to layman’s terms, in order to:

 • Comprehend the terms of the financing

-• Identify the parties and understand the respective duties and responsibilities of each party in their designated capacity, including how each inter-relates with the other
+• Identify the parties and understand the respective duties and responsibilities of each party in their designated capacity, including how they work with each other

 • Outline and document on their internal systems, the mechanics and procedures for withdrawals and transfers from the various collateral and company accounts as specified by the governing agreement